-Situation How to score Insertions Inserted words are ignored and not counted as errors.
+Situation How to score

+Insertions Inserted words are ignored and not counted as errors.
 The student does not get points for inserted words.
 If the student frequently inserts extra words, it may be worth noting the pattern at the bottom of the scoring page.

 Passage Student Says Scoring Procedure Score l have a dog.
 "I have a new dog."
 I have a dog.
 4 /4 The walk was fun.
 "The walk was really fun."
 The walk was fun.
-4 /4 read correctly.
+4 /4

+RepetitionsWords that are repeated are not scored as incorrect so long as they are read correctly.
 They are treated as insertions and ignored in scoring.

-Repetitions Words that are repeated are not scored as incorrect so long as they are